tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 You may use the OSM marks on your own website to identify a hyperlink to the OSM projects.
 If you are using the logo, though, do not modify the logo except to resize it.

 #### 3.4.5.
 Compliance with attribution requirements
 You may use the OSM wordmarks as necessary to comply with the attribution requirements imposed by the OSM project's database and copyright licensing terms.
-For more information on OSM's database and copyright license, and how to credit them, see [the OSM website](https://www.openstreetmap.org/copyright).
+For more information on OSM's database and copyright license, and how to credit us, see [the OSM website](https://www.openstreetmap.org/copyright).

 ### 3.5.
 Make your own branded stuff
 You may create things with the marks for your own use.
 These can be t-shirts, caps, desktop wallpapers, and even cakes!
 But please don’t sell them.